-The \Roscoe \gleich{eq:roscoeohnephic} diverges as the total volume fraction~$\phi$ approaches unity.
-In a real suspension the achievable value of~$\phi$ is limited by the maximum packung fraction.
-In order to introduce the maximum packing fraction into the differential \Bruggeman model we proceed in a way proposed in~\cite{2009_Hsueh}.
-A quite similar way can be found in~\cite{2009_Mendoza}.
-In both publications it emerges that the notion of maximum packing fraction is introduced under little convincing considerations.
-The approach followed in~\cite{2009_Hsueh} consists of modifying \gleich{eq:diffphistern} by using the maximum packing fraction~$\phi_c$ in the description of the volume fraction~$\phi_P$.
-Therefore, it is supposed without derivation that~$\phi_P$ may be written as
+In this section, we apply the volume fraction relations derived above to the viscosity change during the construction process.
+As we have already noted, the differential \Bruggeman model lacks any information about the volume fraction of the individual particle size classes.
+For that reason we have described the construction process of the suspension in a discrete form in \abschnitt{sec:Aufbauprozess}.
+Preparing the development of the viscosity model, we first need to introduce the maximum packing fraction into the \Bruggeman model.
+The \Roscoe equation~\eqref{eq:roscoeohnephic} diverges as the total volume fraction~$\phi$ approaches unity.
+In a real suspension, the achievable value of~$\phi$ is limited by the maximum packing fraction.
+In order to formally introduce the maximum packing fraction into the differential \Bruggeman model we proceed in a way proposed in~\citet{2009_Hsueh}.
+A similar way can be found in~\citet{2009_Mendoza}, where hard-sphere scaling is used (\citet{2003_Quin}).
+In both publications, it emerges that the notion of maximum packing fraction is introduced under little convincing considerations.
+The approach followed in~\citet{2009_Hsueh} consists of modifying \gleich{eq:diffphistern} by using the maximum packing fraction~$\varphi_T$ in the description of the volume fraction of newly added particles~$\phi^*$.
+Therefore, it is supposed without derivation that